Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Abstract

 \section{Abstract}

-We introduce \mbox{EMSYNC}, a video-based symbolic music generation model that aligns music with a video's emotional content and temporal boundaries.
+Providing soundtracks for videos remains a costly and time-consuming challenge for multimedia content creators.
+We introduce \mbox{EMSYNC}, an automatic video-based symbolic music generator that creates music aligned with a video's emotional content and temporal boundaries.
 It follows a two-stage framework, where a pretrained video emotion classifier extracts emotional features, and a conditional music generator produces MIDI sequences guided by both emotional and temporal cues.
 We introduce boundary offsets, a novel temporal conditioning mechanism that enables the model to anticipate upcoming video scene cuts and align generated musical chords with them.
-Unlike existing models, our approach retains event-based encoding, ensuring fine-grained timing control and expressive musical nuances.
-We also propose a mapping scheme to bridge the video emotion classifier, which produces discrete emotion categories, with the emotion-conditioned MIDI generator, which operates on continuous-valued valence-arousal inputs.
+We also propose a mapping scheme that bridges the discrete categorical outputs of the video emotion classifier with the continuous valence-arousal inputs required by the emotion-conditioned MIDI generator, enabling seamless integration of emotion information across different representations.
 Our method outperforms state-of-the-art models in objective and subjective evaluations across different video datasets, demonstrating its effectiveness in generating music aligned to video both emotionally and temporally.
+Our demo and output samples are available at \url{https://serkansulun.com/emsync}.